SEO

 • Separate with hyphens: Use hyphens (-) between words.
 Avoid underscores or spaces.

-• Avoid special characters: Use only letters and numbers.
+• Avoid special characters: Use letters, numbers, and hyphens only.

 • Skip dates: /2026/04/seo-guide makes content look outdated when updated later.